zptr1/stck/doc/REFERENCE.md

 ### Local Memory Regions

-Not implemented yet.
-~~Local memory regions are defined inside of a procedure, and instead of being statically allocated, they are allocated on the call stack when the procedure gets called, and automatically deallocated when the procedure returns.~~
+Local memory regions are defined inside of a procedure, and instead of being statically allocated, they are allocated on the call stack when the procedure gets called, and automatically deallocated when the procedure returns.

 ## Variables